 And my beloved is mine on the inside, reading, agus is leamsa mo ghraidh

-Domed with a comfort fit.
-14K rose gold.
+Shape: Domed with comfort fit.

 Measurements are approximate and may vary slightly with the size of the ring.
 Other sizes and widths are available upon request.
 We can make this ring in a wider width of your choice up to size 21.

 Priced singly.
 Order two for a pair (choosing one size at a time and placing it in your basket).